 According to educational expert Angela Maiers – who has been exploring teacher-student relationships for more than 20 years – a positive relationship has two key elements.

-The first is care.
 A quality teacher truly cares about their students and lets them know they are valued.
 They are accepting, warm and empathetic towards their students’ thoughts and feelings.

 Research has shown that in a caring relationship, students show better school adjustment and achieve better marks.